Dean’s Fellowship for New Students

-The First-Year Dean’s Diversity Fellowship provides a mechanism to recruit master’s and doctoral students from under-represented groups into graduate programs at URI.
+The Dean’s Fellowship for New Students provides a mechanism to support an inclusive graduate community in thesis-based master’s and Ph.D. graduate programs at URI.
 These fellowships are competitive awards given to incoming graduate students in recognition of achievement and promise as scholars, enabling students to pursue graduate studies and research without rendering service to the University.
-The First-Year Diversity Fellowships are a key component of the URI Graduate School’s commitment to anti-racism and social justice.

-Fellowships will provide two consecutive years of full tuition scholarships for the fall and spring semesters (summer courses not included), remission of standard student fees (Registration Fee, Health Services Fee, Technology, & Student Services Fees), health and dental insurance, a parking permit reimbursement, and an academic year stipend of $28,000.
-Students in PhD programs will receive an additional $14,000 to support their research over the summer months.
+For Ph.D. students, fellowships will provide two consecutive years of full tuition scholarships for the fall and spring semesters (J-term and summer courses not included), remission of standard student fees (Registration Fee, Health Services Fee, Technology, & Student Services Fees), health, vision,and dental insurance, a commuter parking permit reimbursement as outlined by the GAU CBA, an academic year stipend commensurate with the hiring level eligibility outlined in the GAU CBA, and additional summer support for 40 hours per week for 14 weeks at the hourly rate associated with their eligible hiring level to support their research over the summer months.

-Potential fellows must be new applicants to master’s or doctoral graduate programs for admission in the fall semester.
-Only domestic students can be nominated.
-Fellows cannot hold any additional URI fellowship, assistantship, or scholarships during the award period.
-Domestic students may work on campus for five (5) additional hours on Graduate Student Hourly Payroll during the same academic year.
-Fellows must show adequate progress toward their degree and satisfactory progress in developing their research skills to qualify for a second year of funding.
+Potential fellows must be new applicants to thesis-based master’s or Ph.D. graduate programs for admission in the fall semester.
+Only citizens of the United States or permanent residents may be nominated.
+Fellows cannot hold any additional URI or external fellowship, assistantship, or scholarships that are intended to support a stipend during the award period.
+Fellows are eligible to work on campus for only five (5) hours/week on Graduate Student Hourly Payroll during the same award year.
+Ph.D. fellows must show adequate progress toward their degree and satisfactory progress in developing their research skills to qualify for a second year of funding.

 Fellowship Timeline